EagleGenomics-cookbooks/QualiMap/README.md

 Description
 ===========
-This cookbook install QualiMap

-Qualimap 2 is a platform-independent application written in Java and R that provides both a Graphical User Inteface (GUI) and a command-line interface to facilitate the quality control of alignment sequencing data and its derivatives like feature counts.
+This cookbook installs QualiMap 2, a platform-independent application written in Java and R that provides both a Graphical User Inteface (GUI) and a command-line interface to facilitate the quality control of alignment sequencing data and its derivatives like feature counts.